 My cat keeps chewing on cords.
 What should I do?

-Cord covers are the most reliable solution.
-Bitter sprays work for some cats but not all.
+Cord covers are the most reliable fix.
+Bitter sprays work for some cats but not all (ours licked it off, undeterred).
 More importantly, provide appropriate chew alternatives and interactive play to redirect the behaviour.
-Cord chewing can also sometimes indicate dental discomfort, so mention it at your next vet visit.
+Cord chewing can also sometimes point to dental discomfort, so mention it at your next vet visit.

 Are essential oils safe around cats?

 Many are not.
-Tea tree, eucalyptus, peppermint, cinnamon, citrus, and several other essential oils are toxic to cats.
-Cats lack certain liver enzymes needed to metabolise these compounds.
-If you use a diffuser, research each oil carefully and ensure the room is well ventilated with an exit for your cat.
+Tea tree, eucalyptus, peppermint, cinnamon, citrus, and several other essential oils are toxic to cats, who lack certain liver enzymes needed to metabolise these compounds.
+If you use a diffuser, research each oil carefully and make sure the room is well ventilated with an exit for your cat.

 Related reading: Toxic Plants for Cats | Emergency Signs Checklist | New Cat Owner Starter Checklist | All Checklists